terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-18.0.md

 Please consult the `examples` directory for reference example configurations.
 If you find a bug, please open an issue with supporting configuration to reproduce.

-Note: please see https://github.com/terraform-aws-modules/terraform-aws-eks/issues/1744 where users have shared their steps/information for their individual configurations.
-Due to the numerous configuration possibilities, it is difficult to capture specific steps that will work for all and this has been a very helpful issue for others to share they were able to upgrade.
+Note: please see https://github.com/terraform-aws-modules/terraform-aws-eks/issues/1744 where users have shared the steps/changes that have worked for their configurations to upgrade.
+Due to the numerous configuration possibilities, it is difficult to capture specific steps that will work for all; this has proven to be a useful thread to share collective information from the broader community regarding v18.x upgrades.

 ## List of backwards incompatible changes